TESTERT-TEST/testcoin/README.md

 #To view verusd debug output:
 ```
-tail -f ~/.komodo/VRSC/debug.log
+tail -f ~/.komodo/GRMS/debug.log
 ```
 Note that this directory is correct for Linux, not Mac or Windows.
-Coin info for Verus is stored in ~/.komodo/VRSC under Ubuntu/Linux.
+Coin info for Verus is stored in ~/.komodo/GRMS under Ubuntu/Linux.

-For Windows coin info for Verus is stored under \Users<username>\AppData\Roaming\Komodo\VRSC
+For Windows coin info for Verus is stored under \Users<username>\AppData\Roaming\Komodo\GRMS

-For Mac coin info for Verus is stored under ~/Library/Application\ Support/Komodo/VRSC
+For Mac coin info for Verus is stored under ~/Library/Application\ Support/Komodo/GRMS

 **The VerusCoin project and protocol is experimental and a work-in-progress.** Use this source code and software at your own risk.